The Twin with the Nine Toes: Part OneOn January 9, 2019 by Elyse

 They weren’t the only ones who might have reached for a cup of coffee to jolt themselves awake.
-A real-life Comedy of Errors was reported in newspapers across the country that week, complete with visceral details, sketches of the individuals at the center of the drama and even direct quotes.
+A real-life Comedy of Errors was reported in newspapers across the country that week, complete with visceral details, direct quotes and sketches of the individuals at the center of the drama.

 The story began with two twin boys who looked as much alike as Lindsay Lohan did to, well, Lindsay Lohan in “The Parent Trap.”
 However, that’s where the similarities between Alfred and Louis Oliver ended:

 One twin grew up prosperous, respected, honest. . .
 The other is alleged to have grown into the “black sheep.”

 – The Day Book, February 23, 1914